14th-Rival/Install-Crack-Confluence/README.md

 # Install-Crack-Confluence
-- How Install Cracked Confluence Tested on versions v7.19.7 and v8.1.3
+- How to install cracked Confluence tested on versions 7.19.7 and 8.1.3

 All thanks to this developers!
 @sinanejadebrahim